ArijitRout/Onlineexam/README.md

 # Onlineexam
-A web based application made for taking online examination.
+A web based application by using python programming lanuguage made for taking online examination.